xma711/notebook/cloud_computing/azure/README.md

 Reference: https://azure.microsoft.com/en-us/pricing/details/storage/page-blobs/

-for Redundancy, LRS seems the cheapeast.
+for Redundancy, LRS seems the cheapest.

 Standard storage is cheaper than the premium storage.